 Alwyn Cosgrove, fitness expert and author

-Women can, though, build muscles.
-Instead of big and bulky, they will be the type of long and lean muscles many women desire.
+Women can build muscle, though.
+But in general, instead of big and bulky, they'll be the type of long and lean muscles many women desire.

 The only reason your athleticism will be limited in the gym is if you follow an ineffective program or one that's designed for "show" versus "go."

-You’ve Heard: Running Is the Best Way to Get Fit
+4. Running Isn't Always the Best Way to Get Fit

 For the hip stabilizers, start off with basic single-leg exercises like split-squats, lunges and step-ups.
 For the core, exercises like front planks, side planks and bird dogs will help get you stronger and more stable, making you much less likely to injure yourself when you do decide to run that 5K.

-If you want newer (and possibly more exciting) variations, consider kettlebell swings, medicine ball or barbell circuits, Prowler pushes, or even battling rope variations.
+If you want newer (and possibly more exciting) variations, consider kettlebell swings, medicine ball or barbell circuits, Prowler pushes or even battle rope exercises.

 There are many different ways to get into shape, and while running is great, it's just one option you have at your disposal.

-Strength training can help you lose body fat and is likely a quicker ticket to better fitness than just plain cardio exercises.
+Strength training can help you lose body fat and is likely a quicker ticket to better fitness than steady-state cardio.
 It also won't limit your athleticism, but more likely improve it, and women can derive tremendous benefit from resistance training without getting bulky.